 The Importance of NPC Happiness

-In older versions of the game, players would often build a single structure and place all the NPC’s in there like a handy prison system.
-However, with the 1.4 updates, NPC happiness added many more layers to the game, and you don’t want to keep too many NPC’s in the same location anymore.
+In older game versions, players often built a single structure and placed all the NPCs like a handy prison system.
+However, with the 1.4 updates, NPC happiness added many more layers to the game, and you don’t want to keep too many NPCs in the same location anymore.

-It is also essential because making your NPCs unhappy will increase their prices and make the game more difficult to enjoy.
-Happy NPCs will discount their prices up to 75%, while unhappy NPC’s can raise their prices to 150%.
-NPC’s must be maxed out on happiness to offer pylons at their shop.
+It is also essential because making your NPCs unhappy will increase prices and make the game more difficult to enjoy.
+Happy NPCs will discount their prices to 75%, while unhappy NPCs can raise their prices to 150%.
+NPCs must be maxed out on happiness to offer pylons at their shop.

-This is a more introductory section that explains how you obtain NPC’s and the principles you want to keep in mind as you increase your collection.
-NPC’s are a massive part of the game, and making the proper preparations for each one you pick up will help make sure that you don’t miss out on anything.
+This more introductory section explains how you obtain NPCs and the principles you want to keep in mind as you increase your collection.
+NPCs are a massive part of the game, and making the proper preparations for each one you pick up will help ensure you don’t miss out on anything.

-NPC’s will only spawn during the daytime hours.
+NPCs will only spawn during the daytime hours.
 Each NPC that spawns will require a house to live in.
-When an NPC dies, they will sometimes respawn in a natural place away from your base.
-The main times where an NPC will not spawn are if a house is in an area affected by a lot of Corruption or Crimson or if there is an event going on.
+When an NPC dies, it will sometimes respawn in a natural place away from your base.

-There are nine pylons in total, but you won’t find one for every Biome.
-The nine pylons you can buy in the game are Forest, Desert, Snow, Cavern, Ocean, Jungle, Hallow (only available on hard mode), mushroom, and universal.
-The universal pylon is the last one you can find and can be placed pretty much anywhere, but we will talk more about it later.
+There are nine pylons, but you won’t find one for every Biome.
+The nine pylons you can buy in the game are Forest, Desert, Snow, Cavern, Ocean, Jungle, Hallow (only available in hard mode), mushroom, and Universal.
+The universal pylon is the last one you can find and can be placed anywhere, but we will discuss it later.

-To use a pylon, all you have to do is right-click it to open up your map and then left-click the pylon to transport through it instantly.
-While you don’t need every pylon to beat the game, they certainly accomplish your specific goals that much easier.
+To use a pylon, you have to right-click it to open up your map and then left-click the pylon to transport it instantly.
+While you don’t need every pylon to beat the game, they certainly accomplish your specific goals much easier.

 The Keys to Happiness

-There are multiple factors to keep in mind when aiming to max out your NPC’s happiness.
+There are multiple factors to remember when aiming to maximize your NPC’s happiness.
 Every NPC in the game is given their likes and dislikes to determine where you should place an NPC and who you should place them with.

 A general rule to live by is one neighbor within twenty-five blocks is preferred and no more than three neighbors for every one hundred and twenty-five blocks.

-Aiming for two NPC’s is preferred because sometimes the third one can make the process of making everyone happy a decent amount harder.
-You also want to make sure that one of the NPC’s you choose sells things, or else it won’t work.
+Aiming for two NPCs is preferred because sometimes the third one can make everyone happy harder.
+You also want to ensure that one of the NPCs you choose sells things, or else it won’t work.

 Creating a Suitable Home

-For the entrance, you can use a door, trap door, tall gate, or platforms.
-The entry doesn’t need to be using it needs to be theoretically accessible even if the NPC can’t fit through the opening.
+You can use a door, trap door, tall gate, or platform for the entrance.
+The entry doesn’t need to be used.
+It must be theoretically accessible even if the NPC can’t fit through the opening.

 The house cannot be all platforms and requires at least one concrete block to stand away from the wall.
 If your home is 750 blocks or more, it will be considered too big to qualify.
 Some objects can obstruct the interior and disqualify it as an NPC house.
 Once again, too much Crimson or Corruption nearby can disqualify a place, but this isn’t true for Hallow.

-Usually, NPC’s will automatically start migrating into whatever house is available, but this isn’t very helpful for maintaining their happiness.
-You will want to make use of the housing menu to reassign them to their proper place, and you can find it right above your equipment menu on the right side of your screen.
+Usually, NPCs will automatically start migrating into whatever house is available, but this isn’t very helpful for maintaining their happiness.
+You will want to use the housing menu to reassign them to their proper place, and you can find it right above your equipment menu on the right side of your screen.